Analyze your bank statement

 Apply the expense factor (business accounts only)

-If using a business bank account, the lender applies an expense ratio — typically 50–85% — meaning only that percentage of deposits count as income.
-A CPA letter can sometimes increase this ratio.
-Personal accounts count at 100%.
+If using a business bank account, the lender applies an expense ratio that reflects how much of the deposits are treated as usable income.
+A CPA letter or business documents can influence that analysis.
+Personal accounts are often simpler, but only when transfers are easy to trace.

 3